gruis/pry-remote-em/README.md

 In sandbox you have those possibilities "out of the box":

-* `puts`, `putc`, `print`, `p` and `pp` methods almost as you expected.
+* `puts`, `putc`, `print`, `p` and `pp` methods works almost as you expected.
 In other contexts they will use server's STDOUT, but in sandbox they will send all the data to client.
 Remember, you'll lost those methods out of the sandbox context:

 ```shell
 $ pry-remote-em pryem://127.0.0.1:6463